 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must be aware that providing job seekers and workers in workforce development programs with digital skills building, device access, and digital supportis explicitly permitted by state law.
+NLF: Boards must be aware that providing job seekers and workers in workforce development programs with digital skills building, device access, digital support, and AI literacy resources is explicitly permitted by state law.
 Such activities must be consistent with and conform to the applicable program requirements and cost principles governing such programs, including, but not limited to, the following:

 Adult Education and Literacy